FAMILY DISPUTE RESOLUTION (FDR/Family law Mediation)…take the angst out of family separation and get your family running smoothly again.

-Usually parents or care-providers attend mediation however the process may be initiated by step-parents; grandparents and other relatives or anyone who has an ongoing interest in the care arrangements and well-being of a child or children following family separation.
+Usually parents or care-providers attend family law mediation however the process can be initiated by step-parents; grandparents and other relatives or anyone who has an ongoing interest in the care and well-being of a child before, during or after family separation.

-In short, 'Yes'.
-If separated parents or care-providers cannot agree on childcare arrangements they are legally required to make a genuine effort to resolve their dispute via mediation before applying to have the matter dealt with in court (see below for exceptions).
-In most cases you can only apply directly to a Family Law Court to have a parenting matter heard if you have a S60I certificate from an accredited Family Dispute Resolution Practitioner (more commonly referred to as a Mediator) indicating the matter is not appropriate for mediation.
-The following exceptions apply:
+Yes.
+If parents or care-providers cannot agree on a child matter they are legally required to make a genuine effort to resolve their dispute via family law mediation before asking a court to decide things for them (see below for exemptions).
+In most cases you can only apply directly to a court to have a parenting matter dealt with if you have a S60I certificate from an accredited Family Dispute Resolution Practitioner (more commonly known as a Mediator.)
+The following exemptions apply:

-If you are applying for Consent Orders (agreement with the other party has been reached)
+If you are applying for Consent Orders (i.e. agreement with the other party has been reached)

-If the matter is urgent (e.g. a child has been or is at risk of being kidnapped or abused)
+If the matter is urgent (e.g. a child is at risk of harm/has been abducted etc)

-When there is history of family violence and/or current risk of family violence or child abuse
+When there is history of family violence and/or current family violence or child abuse

 If a party is unable to mediate effectively (e.g. due to mental or emotional incapacity or geographical difficulties)

 If a party has contravened and shown significant disregard for a court order made in the last 12 months.

 If you are unsure about your family situation’s suitability for family law mediation Northern Frontiers can assist you with information or referral to a family law lawyer.